 Ann Dernier,Managing Editor, has served Kore Press in a significant editorial capacity since 2004.
 She is the editor of The Best of Kore Press, 2012 Poetry.
 She was director of the Tucson Writers’ Project at the Tucson Public Library and a juried artist on the Arizona Commission on the Arts Teaching Artist Roster.
 She received a B.A. from the University of Arizona and an M.F.A. from the Iowa Writer’s Workshop.
 Her collection, In The Fury (Grey Book Press, 2015), was a finalist for the 2013 Robert Dana Anhinga Prize for Poetry and a semi-finalist for the 2013 Crab Orchard Series for Poetry First Book Award.

-Jussara Esprit, Submissions Manager & Marketing, is a graduate from The Honor’s College at The University of Arizona, where she is majored in English Literature.
-After finding her voice in writing and passion for reading, she works with Kore Press to empower other women through literature.
-In her free time she loves to work on various art pieces, always with as much glitter and color as possible.
+Jussara Esprit, Submissions Manager, is a graduate from The Honor’s College at The University of Arizona, where she is majored in English Literature.
+After finding her voice in writing and passion for reading, she works with Kore Press in her spare time to empower other women through literature.
 Although her family and friends disagree, she is a comedian.

 Sahar Mitchell grew up on the East Coast but has made the Southwest her home for the past 17 years.
 She is one of few graduates of both Wellesley College and the Coney Island Circus Sideshow.
 Sahar is the Managing Director of the Phoenix Annual Parade of the Arts and can be seen engaging in shenanigans with the Strange Family Circus.
 Sahar has won several poetry slams in Phoenix, AZ with her dynamic writing and performance style and has recently turned her focus to writing short stories and creative nonfiction.
 Sahar’s work has appeared in the literary and art magazine SandScript where she won First Place in the prose competition for the 2016 publication.